MilkGames/TazWantedModdingTool/README.md

-# Taz Wanted Modding Tool
+# Taz: Wanted · Modding Tool
 Original source code belongs to **[MuxaJlbl4 (MuLLlaH9!)](https://github.com/MuxaJlbl4)**.

 This software is designed for decrypting and (in the future) unpacking & encrypting Taz: Wanted game files.